- Our Attorneys

 Motorcycle accident victims may be entitled to various types of compensation for their losses.
 At Jacobs & Jacobs, our New Haven car accident attorneys strive to recover various types of economic and non-economic compensation on behalf of motorcycle accident victims.
 This can include, but is not limited to, the following:

 The total amount of compensation paid to New Haven motorcycle accident victims will vary depending on the facts and circumstances surrounding each particular case.
 This can include the severity of the injuries, whether or not a victim can work while they recover, and the level of the victim’s pain and suffering.

 Compensation could also be limited if the motorcyclist played a role in causing the accident.
 Under Connecticut’s “modified comparative negligence” system, a motorcyclist can still recover compensation if they are partially at fault, so long as they are not more than 50% responsible for the accident.
 However, the total amount of compensation the motorcyclist receives will be reduced based on their percentage of fault.
-That is why it is so crucial to have an attorney who can fully investigate the incident and push back against any insurance carrier or other party who tries to place the blame on the motorcyclist.
+That is why it is so crucial to have a personal injury attorney who can fully investigate the incident and push back against any insurance company or other party who tries to place the blame on the motorcyclist.

 If you or a loved one have been injured in a motorcycle accident caused by the careless or negligent actions of another driver in the New Haven area, contact the team at Jacobs & Jacobs for help today.
-Our attorneys have a track record of success handling complex vehicle accident claims, and we know what it takes to help our clients receive compensation for their medical bills, lost wages, pain and suffering damages, and more.
-When you need a New Haven motorcycle accident attorney, you can contact us for a free consultation by clicking here or calling us at (203) 777-2300.
+Our experienced motorcycle accident attorneys have a track record of success handling complex vehicle accident claims, and we know what it takes to help our clients receive compensation for their medical bills, lost wages, pain and suffering damages, and more.
+When you need a New Haven or Milford motorcycle accident attorney, you can contact us for a free consultation by clicking here or calling us at (203) 777-2300.